alperb/mysu-usage-checker/README.md

 # mysu-usage-checker
-An selenium automated tool to check internet usage on Selenium.
+An selenium automated tool to check internet usage on MySU.